mariotoffia/FluentDocker/README.md

      _docker.LinuxDaemon(); // ensures that it will talk to linux daemon, if windows daemon it will switch
 ```

-Some commands returns a stream of data when e.g. events or logs is wanted using a continious stream.
+Some commands returns a stream of data when e.g. events or logs is wanted using a continuous stream.
 Streams can be used in background tasks and support ```CancellationToken```.
 Below example tails a log.
 ```cs
      using (var logs = _docker.Host.Logs(id, _docker.Certificates))
      {